 Financial Aid in the form of federal loans requires that a student be accepted and enrolled in one of United’s Master or Doctoral degree programs.
-Enrollment must be at least half-time (six semester hours in the Fall and Spring).
+Enrollment must be at least half-time (six semester hours in the Fall, Spring, and Summer).
 The student must:

 - Be a U.S. citizen or permanent resident